-Regent’s Park College welcomes applications from Georgia College students.
+Regent’s Park College welcomes applications from Georgia College & State University students.
 If you are accepted you will become a member of a small but thriving community and be fully integrated into undergraduate life in both College and University.
 While at Regent’s, you will have the opportunity to experience an academically stimulating course of study as well as the varied cultural, social and sporting life of the University.

 Academic Study at Regent’s Park College

 The academic year at Oxford is divided into 3 terms: Michaelmas (early October to early December); Hilary (early-mid January to early-mid March), and Trinity (late-April to late June).
 Each term comprises 8 weeks of tuition but you are expected to arrive in the week before term begins.
 There are two 5-week long vacations between the three terms.
 Spending a full academic year at Regent’s Park College will give you the opportunity to gain as much as possible from the intellectually stimulating and academically challenging environment of Oxford University but we are also happy to consider applications to study for one or two terms.

 Visiting Students do not sit examinations but your progress at Regent’s will be closely monitored with termly reports from your tutors which will be discussed with you.
 The grades you receive during your time at Oxford are converted for accreditation at your home institution.

 Each Georgia College student selects one major tutorial (worth 8 Georgia College credit hours) and one minor tutorial (worth 4 Georgia College credit hours) for each 9-week term.
 Individual tutors provide personal instruction in virtually any course of study from the fields of humanities and social sciences.
 Fall semester students take an introductory course in as part of the orientation program in September.
 This course is equivalent to 3 Georgia College credit hours.

 Fall Semester: Total of 12 credit hours (1 Major & 1 Minor)